Glossary

 Accrual Basis of Accounting

-The opposite of cash basis of accounting; an accrual basis of accounting reports income when it is earned, rather than when it is actually received, and matches any related expenses to that same reporting timeframe.
+The opposite of cash basis accounting.
+Under accrual basis accounting, income is reported when it is earned (not when payment is actually received), and related expenses are matched to the same reporting period in which the revenue is recognized.

 ACFE

 Association of Certified Fraud Examiners.
-A professional organization that provides anti-fraud training and education; more than 75,000 members worldwide.
+A professional organization that provides anti-fraud training and education, with more than 75,000 members worldwide.
 The ACFE certifies and governs Certified Fraud Examiners, which investigate business fraud around the world.

 ACH